 Aluminum alloy development/production and advances in aircraft technology are tightly connected.
 Aluminum casting technology reduces manufacturing costs while also allowing engineers to incorporate creative designs and concepts.

 Magnesium cast parts offer a lightweight component and feature integration proven to be durable and highly effective.

 The advantages of using transmission parts made from magnesium in automobiles, trucks, and other vehicles are of no surprise.
-Magnesium cast parts are the choice of the industry because the metal is 75% lighter than steel, 33% lighter than aluminum, has a high strength to weight ratio, high impact resistance, has excellent dimensional stability, and can be cast to just about any shape.
+Magnesium cast parts are the choice of the industry because the metal is 75% lighter than steel and 33% lighter than aluminum, has a high strength to weight ratio and high impact resistance, has excellent dimensional stability, and can be cast to just about any shape.

 Of all the most popular metal alloys, magnesium has the lowest density, making it an attractive fit in the manufacturing of transmission parts.
 It not only reduces the total mass of a vehicle but its weight distribution and balance.
 Lowering the front end improves the dynamics of the vehicle.